-Using the analysis of need and views from practitioners working in the county borough, it is clear that Blaenau Gwent and in particular the Upper Ebbw Fach Valley has many issues to address.
-That said, there are a number of key opportunities for the area given its location and rich industrial heritage.
+Using the analysis of need and views from practitioners it is clear that Blaenau Gwent and in particular the Upper Sirhowy Valley has many issues to address.
+That said, there are a number of key opportunities for the area given rich industrial heritage.